mongodb/docs/source/includes/upgrade-path-onprem-upgrade.rst

      - Upgrade Path

+   * - 6.0.x
+     - Use :ref:`the procedure on this page <upgrade-om-procedure>` to upgrade from |onprem| 6.0.x to the latest patch version of 6.0.

    * - 5.0.x
-     - Use :ref:`the procedure on this page <upgrade-om-procedure>` to upgrade from |onprem| 5.0.x to the latest patch version of 5.0.
+     - Use :ref:`the procedure on this page <upgrade-om-procedure>` to upgrade from |onprem| 5.0.x to the latest patch version of 5.0, then to the latest patch version of 6.0.

    * - 4.4.x
      - Use :ref:`the procedure on this page <upgrade-om-procedure>` to